Meet Tim: How One Investor House Hacked a Duplex With No Prior Experience

-Tim’s mortgage payment (principal, interest, taxes and insurance) is $951.
-That includes an FHA mortgage insurance premium of $81/month (which, unfortunately for Tim, will never go away).
+Tim’s mortgage payment (principal, interest, taxes and insurance) ended up being $951.
+That included an FHA mortgage insurance premium of $81/month (which, unfortunately for Tim, will never go away).

-But his interest rate is a lean 3.75%; not too shabby!
+But his interest rate was a lean 3.75 percent; not too shabby!

 And the rent?
 “The resident pays $1,140—pet rent is part of this.
 I provide lawn care and trash/recycling.
 They pay all their own utilities.”

-That leaves Tim an extra $189/month to cover maintenance, repairs, and the odd vacancy, all before he ever has to pay a dime towards his own housing.
+That left Tim an extra $189/month to cover maintenance, repairs, and the odd vacancy, all before he ever had to pay a dime toward his own housing.

 Has Anything Gone Wrong, or Is This a Fairy Tale?

 Fair enough.
-After all, Tim is not a contractor and has almost no experience in home repair.
+After all, Tim was not a contractor and had almost no experience in home repair.